jaruba/multipass-torrent/README.md

 It also has a Stremio Addon front-end, allowing for the content you scraped to be used in [Stremio](http://strem.io).

+# GUI
+Multipass has a [web-based user interface](Ivshti/multipass-www), in which you can:

+1. pick a list of sources which are to be crawled
+2. see a movie / series catalogue of everything indexed

 # Examples
 ```bash
 node cli/multipass --db-id="identifier string of your replica set" --source="https://torrentz.eu/feed_verified?q=" --db-path=/tmp/test